Why is this review important?

 What questions does this review aim to answer?

-1. Is treatment with ketamine and other glutamate receptor modulators more effective than treatment with placebo (dummy pill) or other antidepressants?
+1. Is treatment with ketamine and other glutamate receptor modulators more effective than treatment with placebo (dummy pill) or other drugs?

-2. Is treatment with ketamine and other glutamate receptor modulators more acceptable than placebo or other antidepressants?
+2. Is treatment with ketamine and other glutamate receptor modulators more acceptable than placebo or other drugs?

 Which studies were included in the review?

-We searched medical databases to find all relevant studies (specifically randomised controlled trials) completed up to 9 January 2015.
+We searched medical databases to find all relevant studies (specifically randomised controlled trials) completed up to 30 July 2020.
 To be included in the review, studies had to compare ketamine or other glutamate receptor modulators with placebo, other medicines or electroconvulsive therapy (ECT) for depression in adults (aged 18 and over).
-We included 25 studies in the review, involving a total of 1242 people.
-The studies investigated 11 different glutamate receptor modulator medications.
-The majority of participants had severe depression at the start of the studies.
-Nine of the studies included only people with 'treatment resistant' depression (people who had not responded to appropriate courses of at least two different antidepressants).
+The studies also had to be single-blind (the participant does not know which treatment they are receiving) or double-blind (neither the participant or researcher know which treatment the participant is receiving), to attempt to reduce bias.
+We included 64 studies in the review, involving a total of 5299 people.
+The studies investigated16 different glutamate receptor modulator medications.
+The majority of participants had treatment-resistant depression (depression which had not responded to two or more medications) at the start of the studies.
+Most studies were two-armed, where the glutamate receptor modulator was compared with one other intervention.

 What does the evidence from the review tell us?

-Among the 11 drugs included in this review, only ketamine was more effective than placebo at reducing symptoms of depression.
-These effects lasted no more than one week after treatment and clearly disappeared after two weeks.
-Ketamine did, however, cause more confusion and emotional blunting than placebo.
-These findings were based on low quality evidence.
+Among the 16 drugs included in this review, only ketamine and esketamine were more effective than placebo at reducing symptoms of depression.
+The effects of ketamine lasted no more than one week after treatment and clearly disappeared after two weeks.
+Ketamine did, however, cause more side effects than placebo.
+The effects of esketamine were seen at 24 hours and could last up to four weeks with repeated doses.
+Esketamine caused a lot more side effects than placebo.
+The certainty of evidence varied considerably.

-There was no evidence of a difference between the other nine glutamate receptor modulators included in this review and placebo or other medications.
-This was based on very low to moderate quality evidence.
+There was no evidence of a difference between the other glutamate receptor modulators included in this review and placebo or other medications.

 What should happen next?

-Considering the ample evidence of involvement of the glutamate system in the pathophysiology of depression, pre-clinical and clinical studies have been conducted to assess the antidepressant efficacy of glutamate inhibition, and glutamate receptor modulators in particular.
-This review focuses on the use of glutamate receptor modulators in unipolar depression.
+Many studies have recently been conducted to assess the antidepressant efficacy of glutamate modification in mood disorders.
+This is an update of a review first published in 2015 focusing on the use of glutamate receptor modulators in unipolar depression.